TO BE ADVISED

 These are crucial pivot points that will deliver some early results, each a core building block of your sales strategy.
 This process paves a path to adapt your methods, systems, and teams to focus on the evolution you are seeking.

-The framework we created in the program development process will be expanded into each aspect of your refreshed customer journey.
+The framework we created in the program development process will be expanded into each aspect of your refreshed client journey.
 Together, we will craft a repeatable, customizable, and confident approach to tackle the sales strategy challenge and obstacles we have identified.
 The program implementation will be grounded in the guiding principles we have established to achieve your desired outcome.

 We will leverage the foundational planning work completed on your ideal avatar and client “why.”
-Expanding upon this critical thinking, we define and map the stages of your customer journey.
+Expanding upon this critical thinking, we define and map the stages of your client journey.
 We will analyze moving parts, anticipate actions and reactions, competencies needed, resources available, existing constraints, and coordinate action across departments.

 The program implementation will be executed in dynamic waves of change.
 Each wave will result in a myriad of shifts and advances to meet your sales strategy.
 We will guide you through this transformation while maintaining your purpose and focus.
 There will be subtle turns, refinements, and solution iterations as we proceed through the essential work required.

-Starting with modeling a focused outreach for your customer journey, the objective is to facilitate quality results that improve your ability to capitalize on all sales leads.
-Then niche sales microprocesses within prospect/client presentations will be outlined to shorten the sales cycle to better serve your customers.
+Starting with modeling a focused outreach for your client journey, the objective is to facilitate quality results that improve your ability to capitalize on all sales leads.
+Then niche sales microprocesses within prospect/client presentations will be outlined to shorten the sales cycle to better serve your clients.
 The build-out will be a highly configurable solution to meet the unique needs, pain points, and demands of your clients.

 Effective follow-up is a mission critical element to be mapped, plotted, and optimized to increase your long-term results and sustainable sales growth.
 Anticipating, recognizing, and planning for contingencies is crucial to establishing a repeatable follow-up model.